edgelesssys/constellation/hack/terraform/azure/iam/readme.md

-# IAM instance for Azure
+# Terraform Azure IAM creation

 This terraform configuration creates the necessary Azure resources that need to be available to host a Constellation cluster.